devleaks/followthegreens/docs/plugin.md

 If you hit a text key or a number key, selection jumps to the first matching destination.
 Only the *first key you type* is used to jump to the first matching destination.

-I apoligize for the poor user interface.
+I apologize for the poor user interface.
 It is developed with standard X-Plane user interface elements, which do not include sophisticated widgets like menu boxes.

 The (main and unique) user interface window of _Follow the greens_ is designed to disappear after a few seconds of inactivity.
 Select Follow the greens in the plugin menu to display it again.

-You can assign Follow the greens action to a key or button.
+You can assign Follow the greens actions to keys or buttons.
 It is equivalent to selecting X-Plane Plugin menu entry.